Samantha Crapnell - Counselling, Clinical Supervision and Coaching

 Training, qualifications & experience

-Like all counsellors, I have undergone years of training to become qualified as a safe and ethical therapeutic counsellor.
+I have undergone years of training to become qualified as a safe and ethical therapeutic counsellor.
 This is as important to me as I anticipate it is to you and am happy to work within the code of practice of the British Association of Counselling and Psychotherapy (BACP).

-I would describe my way of working as being 'integrative based in person centred':
+My experience includes working with adults and young people (aged 12+) and I would describe my way of working as being 'integrative based in person centred':

 - Person centred because you and your experiences will be at the centre of our work together;